ChiaraSammarco/nodejs/README.md

 # NodeJS

-Thanks to Brad Travers for the great tutorial on NodeJS.
+Thanks to Brad Travers for the [great tutorial](https://www.youtube.com/watch?v=k_0ZzvHbNBQ&index=1&list=PLillGF-RfqbYRpji8t4SxUkMxfowG4Kqp) on NodeJS and Express.

-The Starting point for this repo is here: https://github.com/bradtraversy/nodekb
+The Starting point for this repository is [here](https://github.com/bradtraversy/nodekb).

 ## Technologies
 * Node.js